msgr0/gplas2/README.md

 If you've used plasmidEC, please move to Step 3.

-#### 2.2 Using a different tool
+#### 2.2 Using a different tool <a name="using-a-different-tool"></a>

-There are other binary classification tools available, and they are all compatible with gplas.
-We've recently listed and reviewed many of those [here](https://www.mdpi.com/2076-2607/9/8/1613).
-However, if you use any of these tools, you will have to format their output to be compatible with gplas.
+There are many binary classification tools available, and they are all compatible with gplas.
+We've recently listed and reviewed several of these tools [here](https://www.mdpi.com/2076-2607/9/8/1613).
+If you use any of these tools, you will have to format their output to be compatible with gplas.
 See below.

-##### Formatting the binary classification file
+##### <ins>Formatting the binary classification file</ins>

-**Important:** This step is only required if you didn't use plasmidEC as a binary classifier.
+*Important: This step is only required if you didn't use plasmidEC as a binary classifier.*

 The output from the selected binary classification tools has to be formatted as a tab separated file containing the following columns and headers (case sensitive):